ghjwp7/nearby/README.rst

 delaunay.Triangulate) uses 3D metrics but basically 2D analysis.
 Thus, the triangulations it makes for 3D data may fail to meet Delaunay criteria unless extra post-processing is done.
-Note, for 2D data, the first-nearest-neighbor graph (sat 1NNg) is necessarily a subgraph of the Delaunay triangulation for that data.
-For general 3D data sets that condition is neither necessary nor typical.
+Note, for 2D data, the first-nearest-neighbor graph (say 1NNg) is necessarily a subgraph of the Delaunay triangulation for that data.
+For general 3D data sets that condition might not be necessary or typical.

 Program delaunaymain.py is a standalone demo program that generates random data sets of specified size; runs 2D or 3D **circumcircle**